shilangyu/cra-preact/README.md

 - This project requires react-scripts v3+
 - It is **NOT** recommended to plug this into existing projects just as a build script.
 Incompatibilities will most likely surface during runtime, not compile time
 - Because it relies on fine details in `react-scripts` any minor upgrade of it might be a breaking change for `cra-preact`
+- While it works with npm, there are no tests available for npm.
+Because `npm link` and `npm install` don't respect peer dependencies

 ---